The trend of BYOD – bring your own device – is on the rise as the global market for BYOD is expected to reach approximately $181.39 billion by 2017.

 What about employees who work off-site?
 How will they remain connected to the network?
 Ensure that your network allows a point to point access without dropping sessions so that users are not required to log in again, causing a delay in their work process.

 Looking for a reliable company to install BYOD on your network?
 IT Solutions Canada can help.
-Our experienced and knowledgeable staff will provide efficient IT support when integrating BYOD in your organisation!
+Our experienced and knowledgeable staff will provide efficient IT support when integrating network cabling or BYOD in your organisation!
 IT Consulting,